durgabhavaniyalla/Self-Introduction/README.md

 ---

 ## 🎓 Education
-Bachelor of Technology in Computer Science and Engineering with a Specialization in Cyber Security
+  B.Tech in Computer Science and Engineering with a Specialization in Cyber Security | 2026 Graduate

 ## 🛠️ Technical Skills